-Fine Grained Authorization
+Fine Grained Access Control (FGAC)

 Implementing an authorization scheme in Warrant involves 3 steps: (1) defining your data model (creating object types), (2) creating access rules (warrants), and (3) implementing access checks in your code.
 In this quickstart, we'll go through these 3 steps for implementing fine grained authorization in a simple eCommerce application.